Skip to main content

 Holding Public Office

-This includes the privilege to be elected and to serve in most public offices, but naturalized citizens cannot hold the office of the Vice-President or the President of the United States.
+This includes the privilege of being elected and serving in most public offices, but naturalized citizens cannot hold the office of Vice President or President of the United States.
 These offices are only open to natural-born citizens.

 Traveling